faastjs/faast.js/docs/08-architecture.md

 ## Implementing Providers

-Review the implementation for the [AWS](../src/aws/aws-faast.ts) and [Google](../src/google/google-faast.ts) to understand the Provider API.
+Review the implementation for the [AWS](../src/aws/aws-faast.ts) to understand the Provider API.